jonrmoore/curl/docs/NEW-PROTOCOL.md

 emails over SMTP as an upload.

-If you cannot even shoehorn the protocol into a transfer focused view, then you're up for a tough argument.
+If you cannot even shoehorn the protocol into a transfer focused view, then you are up for a tough argument.

 ### URL

 There should be a documented URL format.
-If there's an RFC for it there's no question about it but the syntax doesn't have to be a published RFC.
+If there is an RFC for it there is no question about it but the syntax doesn't have to be a published RFC.
 It could be enough if it is already in use by other implementations.

-If you make up the syntax just in order to be able to propose it to curl, then you're in a bad place.
+If you make up the syntax just in order to be able to propose it to curl, then you are in a bad place.
 URLs are designed and defined for interoperability.
 There should at least be a good chance that other clients and servers can be implemented supporting the same URL syntax and work the same or similar way.

 URLs work on registered 'schemes'.
-There's a register of [all officially recognized schemes](https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml).
+There is a register of [all officially recognized schemes](https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml).
 If your protocol is not in there, is it really a protocol we want?

+### Wide and public use

+The protocol shall already be used or have an expectation of getting used widely.
+Experimental protocols are better off worked on in experiments first, to prove themselves before they are adopted by curl.

 ## Code